-- Update the data provider settings for each of the data provider. - Manual Builds data provider and Rational Team Concert Builds data provider

-- Code Coverage Threshold: Slide the right and left bars to change the threshold level. - Refine Custom Scope: Select or unselect files to update files you want to include in the workbook.

-- OMEGAMON for CICS data provider

-- Select or deselect the service classes from the list. - Timeframe to view Dashboard's Metrics: select the timeframe from the list.
+- Update the data provider settings for each of the data provider. - Manual Builds data provider and Rational Team Concert Builds data provider - Code Coverage Threshold: Slide the right and left bars to change the threshold level. - Refine Custom Scope: Select or unselect files to update files you want to include in the workbook. - OMEGAMON for CICS data provider - Select or deselect the service classes from the list. - Timeframe to view Dashboard's Metrics: Select the timeframe from the list. - 6.
+Click Save to save changes or click Cancel to quit editing.